isabella232/sign-integrations.en/help/veeva/user.md

 * Send contracts for e-signature or approval from [!DNL Veeva Vault], access real-time contract history, and view saved contracts.
 * Track the deals in real-time across your organization and get updates when agreements are viewed, signed, canceled, or declined.
 * eSign in over 20 languages and support fax-back service in 50+ locales worldwide.
-* Create reusable Agreement Templates for sending options and enable one-click 'Send for Signature’ buttons.
+* Create reusable Agreement Templates for sending options.

 ## Send an Agreement using Adobe Sign for [!DNL Veeva Vault] {#send-sign-vault-agreement}